-- Event: Peripheral Device Slot > Slot 1 > State Sensor/Actuator > Alarmed/Open/On - Trigger condition: Alarmed - Action: Activate Load Shedding - ► Step 2: create the contact closure-triggered load shedding event rule - 1.
-Click + New Rule on the Event Rules page. - 2.
+- Event: Peripheral Device Slot > Slot 1 > State Sensor/Actuator > Alarmed/Open/On

+- Trigger condition: Alarmed

+- Action: Activate Load Shedding

+Step 2: create the contact closure-triggered load shedding event rule

+- 1. Click + New Rule on the Event Rules page. - 2.
 In this illustration, assign the name "Contact Closure Triggered Load Shedding" to the new rule. - 3.
 In the Event field, select "Peripheral Device Slot" to indicate we are specifying an event related to the environmental sensor package. - 4.
 Select the ID number of the desired contact closure sensor.
 In this illustration, the ID number of the desired contact closure sensor is 1, so select Slot 1.

 Note: ID numbers of all sensors/actuators are available on the Peripherals page.
-See Peripherals (on page 165).
+See Peripherals (on page 155).

-- 5. Select "State Sensor/Actuator" because the contact closure sensor is a state sensor. - 6.
-Select "Alarmed" since we want the PXC/PXO to respond when the selected contact closure sensor changes its state related to the "alarmed" state. - 7.
-In the 'Trigger condition' field, select the Alarmed/Open/On radio button so that the action is taken only when the contact closure sensor enters the alarmed state.
+Select "State Sensor/Actuator" because the contact closure sensor is a state sensor.

+- Select "Alarmed" since we want the PXC/PXO to respond when the selected contact closure sensor changes its state related to the "alarmed" state. - 7.
+In the 'Trigger condition' field, select the Alarmed/Open/On radio button so that the action is taken only when the contact closure sensor enters the alarmed state. - 8.
+Select "Activate Load Shedding" from the 'Available actions' list.